In my last post, I explored the five great pitfalls that derail organizations, cause them to under-perform, and create serious dysfunction.

 - The first is training and skill development on effective coaching processes.
 This must be followed by teaching people how to open a deeper dialogue when traditional coaching methods aren’t working.

 - The second is a discussion called Alternate Possible Behavior (APB) that was designed for intact teams.
 This methodology uses the power of the group to deliver both positive and negative feedback to everyone using a formal, structured process.
-This is phenomenal team-building exercise that helps people understand what the team values, what needs work, and how people can help the team perform better and grow the business.
+This is a phenomenal team-building exercise that helps people understand what the team values, what needs work, and how people can help the team perform better and grow the business.

 - The third is the creation of accountability teams or Opportunity for Improvement (OFI) teams.
 These teams are designed to drive organizational learning and change initiatives.
 The process is proven to deliver results and can be very effective in addressing organizational challenges.